prodsp/WizNET-W5500-Driver/README.md

    - W5500_Receive() --> receive data through Ethernet
  ### Advanced Driver API
  * It contains several enumerations, structures and constants
- * W5500_SocketNumberInit() --> it can initialize the socket number releted variables
+ * W5500_SocketNumberInit() --> it can initialize the socket number related variables
  * intFromArray() --> it creates an integer from a uint8_t array's elements
  * W5500_SetCommonRegister() --> it provides direct access to WizNET's Common registers
  * W5500_SetSocketRegister() --> it provides direct access to WizNET's Socket registers